nostr-wine/filter-relay/README.md

 ## Subscription Required

 The filter.nostr.wine relay now requires a monthly subscription of 10,000 sats per month (with substantial discounts for larger purchases).
-New users who sign up to nostr.wine have 1 month of free access included in their purchase.
+New users who sign up to nostr.wine have 1 month of access included in their purchase.
 Existing nostr.wine users can add time to their filter.nostr.wine account by visiting https://nostr.wine/reload.
 All existing users as of April 1, 2023 will have continued access till May 1, 2023 without any additional payment.

 ## Quickstart